tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/Activities/03-Stu_RNN_Vader/README.md

 # Student Do: Sentiment Analysis - RNNs vs. VADER

-In this activity, you will use two different models to score sentiment, putting the performance metrics and techniques you've learned into action to decide which model performs better: VADER or RNN LSTM.
+In this activity you will use two different models to score sentiment, using the performance metrics and techniques you've learned in order to decide which model performs better: VADER or RNN LSTM.

 ## The Dataset: IMBD Movie Reviews